Phantas0s/alexandria-library/README.md

 ### Copyright

-If you're the writer of the original content and you don't want me to put online a copy of your work for free, let me know and I will remove it.
+If you're the writer of the original content and you don't want me to put online my notes on it, let me know and I will remove them.

 ### Spelling, Syntax, and Grammar

 I'm not a native English speaker.
 Don't be surprised to see many spelling or grammar mistakes in the library.

-## Why Sharing?
+## Why Sharing That?

-I share my library for:
+In order to:

-1. Inspiring anybody who try to learn and capture knowledge.
+1. Inspire anybody who try to learn and capture knowledge.
-2. Share the content I find interesting for you to read the original source.
+2. Share the content I find interesting, for you to read the original source.
 My mindmaps can give you an idea of the source.

 ## Contribution